AmazingDreams/vue-matomo/README.md

 })
 ```

 Matomo has a built in way to give and remember consent.
-The simplest way is to simply use this method provided by matomo:
+The simplest way is to simply use this method provided by Matomo:

 ```js
 <button @click="handleConsent()">Accept Cookies</button>